 This position offers considerable latitude.
-Work is reviewed against achievement of tasks and performance objectives identified by the Climate Hub Coordinator, the PICS UBC Program Manager and the Climate Hub Advisory Committee as needed.
-The position is supervised by the PICS UBC Program Manager.
+Work is reviewed against the achievement of tasks and performance objectives identified by the Climate Hub Coordinator, the UBC Sustainability Hub Senior Director and Climate Hub Student Directors.

 The Climate Hub Projects Administrator oversees the work of Climate Hub student staff and student volunteers as their work relates to the implementation of Climate Hub projects and programs in their portfolio.

 Education and Work Experience